brettski/ipwatch/nodejs/readme.md

 ![hello](https://img.shields.io/badge/hi-👋-lightgray)

 ipWatch keeps an eye on my external IP.
-If it changes then an alert is sent and optionally update CloudFlare DNS.
+If it changes then sends an email alert and optionally update CloudFlare DNS.

 All pretty basic really.